Menu

 Aggravated Trespass

-Aggravated Trespass is an offence under section 68 of the Criminal Justice and Public Order Act 1994.
+Aggravated Trespass Aggravated trespass is an offence under section 68 of the Criminal Justice and Public Order Act 1994.
 It can only be tried in the magistrates’ court and carries a maximum penalty of three months’ imprisonment.
-A person commits the offence of aggravated trespass if he trespasses on land in the open air and, in relation… Continue reading Aggravated Trespass
+A person commits this offence if they trespass on land in the open air and, in relation to… Continue reading Aggravated Trespass

 Sexual Harm Prevention Orders – Recent Changes